-The Alerting Communicators of America Allertor 125 was probably the most common ACA siren in the Dallas/Fort Worth Texas area.
-This Allertor is still in place in Richardson Texas as of June 2010.
-It has been disconnected for since Richardson put up a new system of American Signal sirens in 2002.
+The Alerting Communicators of America (ACA) Allertor 125 was probably the most common ACA siren in the Dallas/Fort Worth, Texas area.
+This Allertor is still in place in Richardson Texas as of late 2014.
+It has been disconnected since Richardson put up a new system of American Signal sirens in 2002.
 Richardson had 2 Allertors as a part of their siren system that they installed in the late 1970s.
 The City of Arlington Texas had a system of Allertors that was replaced a few years ago as well.

 I first saw an Allertor in Arlington Texas back in 1980 or 1981.
-Since I had been around Thunderbolts my whole life growing up in Dallas I didn't know what the heck the thing was the first time I saw one.
-It was definitely the funkiest siren I had ever seen at the time.
+Since I grew up surrounded by Federal Thunderbolts in Dallas I didn't know what the heck the thing was the first time I saw one.
+It was definitely the "funkiest" siren I had ever seen at the time.
 Around the same time period Garland Texas installed a system of ACA Hurricanes (see below) with a few ACA Penetrators.
-I remember taking a drive out to Arlington sometime in 1981ish to hear one of the newly installed Allertors on a test day.
-I just happened to take a cassette recorder along that day to record that test.
+I remember taking a drive out to Arlington sometime in 1980 or 81 to hear one of the newly installed Allertors on a test day.
+I took a cassette recorder along that day to record the test.
 About a year ago I found the almost 30 year old tape of that test.
-It's rough but held up fairly well over the years.
+It's rough but has held up fairly well over the years.
 Here's an mp3 sound file of that very Arlington Texas siren test from so long ago.

 Arlington Texas Siren Test From 1980 or 1981. oldarlingtonallertor.mp3